top of page

 BOOKS

 I'm Fine.
-How Are You? explores gender, love, sexuality, anxiety, loss, and ultimately hope in the ability of language to heal trauma.
+How Are You? explores love, anxiety, loss, and ultimately hope in the ability of language to heal trauma.
 Through threaded stories of a lover on a road trip with another woman, a violent old flame, and a friend's suicide, the speaker unravels the troubling knot between herself and others, and between body and psyche in search of strength.

 I'm Fine.
 How Are You? was selected by Chloe Caldwell as the winning chapbook of the 2018 Newfound Prose Prize.
 It was reviewed by Robert Sorrel in Cleaver Magazine.